itesla/ipst/histodb-server/readme.md

 setting the following parameter:

 	- dir :  local folder containing the network files to load

 Example using wget command:

 	wget --user=username --password password https://<host>:<port>/histodb/rest/itesladb/<datasource_prefix>/<datasource_postfix>/itesla --post-data='dir=/caserepo/IIDM'

 The load of many network files can take a log time to complete.
 If using wget command be careful to specify a congruous timeout to avoid wget's default behavior of retrying the same request up to 20 times every 900 seconds (default timeout).
 For example:

 	wget --timeout 200000 --user=username --password password https://<host>:<port>/histodb/rest/itesladb/<datasource_prefix>/<datasource_postfix>/itesla/ --post-data='dir=/caserepo/test/IIDM'

-To avaoid self-signed SSL certificate validation failures eventually add the "--no-check-certificate" wget option.
+To avoid self-signed SSL certificate validation failures eventually add the "--no-check-certificate" wget option.

 ### Set reference network
 When loading a set of network data (snapshots and forecasts) the last loaded snapshot will be kept as reference for the list of network attributes.